rainbowdashlabs/chojodev/docs/blog/posts/gradle_basics_minecraft.md

     From 1.21 onwards paper uses a non obfuscated jar.
     If your plugin only runs on paper, you no longer need to reobfuscate your jar.
+    Have a look at the paper [documentation](https://docs.papermc.io/paper/dev/userdev#compiling-to-mojang-mappings), since some additional stuff is required to run mojang mapped plugins

 And that's it.